Conference 2025

 Contribution - Regulatory approaches: Input and output

-Dr. Robert Staats, VG Wort
+Dr. Robert Staats, VG WORT

-Contribution - Update on lawsuits - national and international (WT)
+Contribution - Update on lawsuits - national and international

-Dr. Tobias Holzmüller, GEMA
+Dr. Kai Welp, GEMA

 3:50